nodejs/node-addon-api/README.md

 This package contains **header-only C++ wrapper classes** for the **ABI-stable Node.js API**  also known as **N-API**, providing C++ object model and exception handling semantics with low overhead.
-It guarantees backward compatibility with use with older versions of Node.js that do not have N-API built-in.
+It guarantees backward compatibility for use with older versions of Node.js that do not have N-API built-in.

 Node.js API guarentees the **API** and **ABI** compatibility across different